PLaID++: A Preference Aligned Language Model for Targeted Inorganic Materials Design: Experiments

 \subsection{Setup}

-We trained our model on the well-established MP-20 dataset \citep{xie2021crystal}, a collection of 45,231 inorganic crystalline materials from the Materials Project \citep{osti_1511347}.
-The dataset includes structures with up to 20 atoms, all of which are metastable.
+We trained our model on the well-established MP-20 dataset \citep{xie2021crystal}, a collection of 45,231 inorganic metastable crystalline materials from the Materials Project \citep{osti_1511347} with up to 20 atoms.
 We follow the methodology of \citet{gruver2024finetuned} by independently fine-tuning a pre-trained Qwen-2.5 7B model using 4-bit quantization and Low-Rank Adapters (LoRA) \citep{hu2021lora}, implemented with PyTorch \citep{paszke2019pytorch} and Transformers \citep{wolf-etal-2020-transformers}.
 Symmetry information for our Wyckoff representation is calculated by Pyxtal \cite{pyxtal}.
 Following supervised fine-tuning, we apply DPO on the generated preference dataset to further guide generation towards stable structures.
 Full hyperparameters details are provided in Appendix~\ref{sec:A2}.

-For unconditional generation, we sample 10,000 structures from each fine-tuned model, parsing a CIF from the generated string.
+For unconditional generation, we sample 10,000 structures from each fine-tuned model, parsing a CIF \citep{1991cif} from the generated string.
 We resample if a CIF cannot be parsed from the string, which guarantees all samples can be interpreted as crystals but does not guarantee validity.

 Similarly, for space-group conditioned generation, we sample 1,000 structures for each of seven space groups.
 These space groups were chosen in accordance with \citep{zeni2025generative} as they represent each of the seven crystal systems with varying levels of symmetry.
 Specifically, we sample from space groups $P1,\ C2/c,\ Amm2,\ I\overline{4}m2,\ P3,\ P6_{3}/mmc,\ \mathrm{and}\ F\overline{4}3m $.